limwenyao/SHVN-SRGAN/README.md

 * Cloned copy of this repo

 ## Train CNN Classifier
 Run python script `SHVN_Alexnet` in command line.
 Use `-h` argument to see list of parsable arguments.
+Default arg values will be used if arguments not specified.

 The CNN model can be trained to classify images of particular resolution.
 For the model to be trained on original High Resolution 32x32 images, use `-s 1`.
 For model to be trained on images downsampled to 16x16 (4x downsampling), use `-s 4`.
 ```
 limwenyao:~$ python SHVN_Alexnet -s 1 -dir ~/savedir
 ```